WebAssembly/design/AstSemantics.md

   * `switch`: switch statement with fallthrough

 Break and continue statements can only target blocks or loops in which they are nested.
-This guarantees that all resulting control flow graphs are reducible, which leads to the following advantages:
+This guarantees that all resulting control flow graphs are well-structured.

   * Simple and size-efficient binary encoding and compilation.
   * Any control flow—even irreducible—can be transformed into structured control